JustaTirkey/Chatbot_intern1/README.md

 3. Follow the on-screen instructions to interact with the chatbot.

+## Configuration

+- Patterns: You can modify the conversation patterns and responses in the `patterns` list within the `chatbot.py` file.

 ## Requirements

 - Python 3.x

-## Contributing

-If you'd like to contribute to the development of this chatbot, please follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License